grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 Next, you'll learn the basic workflow of making a change to your app, building it, and reloading Grafana to reflect the changes you made.

-The first step is to add your panel to a dashboard:
+The first step is to see your scaffolded plugin in action.

+1. Start your Grafana instance with `docker compose up`
 1. Open Grafana in your browser.
+Go to [http://localhost:3000](http://localhost:3000).
 1. Go to **Apps** -> **Your App Name**.

 Now that you can view your app root page (page one in the example), try making a change to the app plugin: